DhruvGandhi31/SmartCart/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-SmarCart is a modern e-commerce application built to provide users with a seamless shopping experience.
+SmarCart is an e-commerce application built to provide users with a seamless shopping experience.
 It offers a wide range of products across various categories, allowing users to browse, search, and purchase items effortlessly.

 ## Features